sorbet/sorbet/website/docs/tenum.md

 constructor for a `T::Enum` subclass such that it accepts more information and stores it on an instance variable.

 This is **strongly discouraged**.
-It's likely that Sorbet will enforced this discouragement with a future change.
+It's likely that Sorbet will enforce this discouragement with a future change.

 Concretely, consider some code like this that is discouraged: